 Core Funding and Expenses

-Hugh Paton - J P Morgan Bursaries
+Hugh Paton - J P Morgan Bursaries (Undergraduates)

 Hugh Paton was the first Law Fellow of the College before going on to work at J P Morgan, which created this fund in his memory.
 The fund is available to assist female undergraduates in their second year in any subject other than Architecture, Medicine or Veterinary Medicine.
 Awards are made on the basis of financial need and contribution to the life of the college, combined with serious attention to academic studies.
-A number of awards to the value of £600 each are available each year.
+A number of awards to the value of £1000 each are available each year.

 Payment of College Bills

-Bills for accommodation, tuition fees and other charges are issued halfway through each term (in the case of overseas and graduate students, at the beginning of the academic year) and must be paid within 10 days.
+Bills for accommodation, tuition fees and other charges are issued halfway through each term (in the case of overseas and postgraduate students, at the beginning of the academic year) and must be paid within 10 days.
 Interest will be charged on overdue accounts unless your Tutor recommends otherwise to the Financial Tutor.
 A final bill will be issued shortly before graduation and the College will not present you for a degree unless your account has been settled in full.

 Sources of Additional Funding

 Book and Equipment Loan Fund (Undergraduates and Clinical Medicine/Veterinary Medicine Students)

 Applications should be made on this form and counter-signed by your Director of Studies before sending (with receipts) to the Financial Tutor.

-Vacation Accommodation Awards
+Vacation Accommodation Awards (Undergraduates)

 Where there is demonstrable financial hardship, the College may waive or reduce charges for residence during the Easter vacation by finalists who wish to work on dissertations and during the Long Vacation by other students working on research projects in departments.